 Professional Fellows Program

 The Professional Fellows Program affords promising young professionals the opportunity to gain practical experience in, and exposure to, United States government.
-The fellows will be part of a larger cohort of the Professional Fellows Program, joining fellows from Belarus, Russia, and Turkey.
+The fellows will be part of a larger cohort of the Professional Fellows Program, joining fellows from Armenia, Azerbaijan, Georgia, Moldova, Turkey, or Ukraine.
 The knowledge and interest of these young Eurasian professionals in American political processes will be expanded through short-term fellowships in state legislatures and city halls across the United States, as well as on Capitol Hill and in non-profit organizations that address policy issues.

 PFP Program Goals are: to strengthen understanding of U.S. legislative process; to enhance appreciation of the role of civil society plays in shaping public policy and holding the government accountable; to create partnerships between U.S. and foreign institutions; to establish a common language for developing practical solutions for shared problems and concerns.

-Important Facts: Georgian fellows of the 2019 fall program will be selected through a competitive application process.
-All interested candidates should apply online at ais.americancouncils.org/pfp.
+Important Facts: Georgian fellows of the 2020 fall program will be selected through a competitive application process.
+All interested candidates should apply online at https://ais.americancouncils.org/pfp.

-Semifinalists will be selected based on their applications and then interviews will be conducted at the American Councils office in Tbilisi.
-The final decision upon finalists will be made by the independent committee members at American Councils D.C. office.
+Semifinalists will be selected based on their applications; interviews will be conducted at the American Councils office in Tbilisi.
+The final decision upon finalists will be made by the independent committee members at the American Councils D.C. office.

 Upon arrival in the United States, fellows will participate in a three-day intensive introduction to the U.S. political process in Washington D.C.
 Fellows will then begin their five-week long fellowships across the United States in state legislatures and city halls, immersing themselves in the daily operations of state governance, government oversight, and citizen participation.
-At the end of the program, Fellows will be given a unique opportunity to meet PFP fellows from Bahrain, Bhutan, Brazil, Colombia, India, Indonesia, Kuwait, Malaysia, Nepal, Oman, Pakistan, Philippines, Kazakhstan, Kyrgyzstan, South Africa, Singapore, Taiwan and learn about their legislative systems during two-day wrap-up conference organized in Washington, D.C.
+At the end of the program, Fellows will be given a unique opportunity to meet PFP fellows from Eurasia and Southeast Asia and learn about their legislative systems during the two-day wrap-up conference organized in Washington, D.C.

 Anyone who meets below listed eligibility requirements can participate in the program: